 2. Prioritize your list by what needs to be done right now, later and sometime soon.

 3. Read over your list before you meditate, do yoga, walk, etc. (relaxing things).
 Do lots of deep breathing — focusing on long exhales to bring your stress level down.

-Helping you reduce overwhelm is important in my role as a family wellness coach.
+Helping you reduce overwhelm is important in my role as a life design coach for women.
 I am constantly refining how to tackle all the things while still staying true to myself, my values and being present at home and in my life.